 How is Medicaid Eligibility Determined?

 Many people do not realize they may be eligible to enroll in their state’s Medicaid program.
-In fact, a Kaiser Family Foundation report stated that more than 5 million non-elderly individuals who are eligible for Medicaid coverage but have not enrolled.

 It is possible that some Medicaid-eligible individuals may not be enrolled in the program due to much confusion over Medicaid program changes which have taken place over the past few years.
-When the Affordable Care Act (ACA) was signed into law in 2010 it included provisions which significantly reduced eligibility requirements for Medicaid across the country, which was viewed as a major expansion of the program.
+When the Affordable Care Act (ACA) was signed into law in 2010 it included provisions that significantly reduced eligibility requirements for Medicaid across the country, which was viewed as a major expansion of the program.
 Although the federal government planned to provide all funding for the expansion during the first several years, the ACA required states to take on an increasing percentage of the program costs over time.

 Many lawmakers protested the expansion, concerned about the financial impact on the states.
 In June of 2012, the U.S. Supreme Court sided with those lawmakers, finding that the ACA’s provision to expand Medicaid was in fact unconstitutionally coercive of states.
 As a result of the ruling, states were given the option to extend Medicaid, and not all states chose to do so.

-What Is the Medicaid Expansion?
+What Is Medicaid Expansion?

 In states which chose to expand Medicaid, all low-income Americans (including non-parent adults) making 100 – 138 percent of the Federal Poverty Level (FPL) are now eligible to enroll in Medicaid.
 Prior to the program expansion – and in those states which chose not to expand the program – families were required to earn less than the FPL to qualify for Medicaid benefits.
 The expansion has had a significant impact on reducing the number of uninsured individuals in the country – particularly on non-parent adults.
-One study reports that approximately 9.6 million Medicaid enrollees became eligible specifically because of the program’s expansion.

-To date, a total of 31 states and the District of Columbia have either opted into the expansion as planned by the ACA provisions, or expanded Medicaid through a state-specific program with a federally-approved waiver.
+To date, a total of 31 states and the District of Columbia have either opted into the expansion as planned by the ACA provisions or expanded Medicaid through a state-specific program with a federally-approved waiver.
 Of the remaining 19 states, none have acted to expand Medicaid, except for North Carolina.
 In early 2017, that state’s governor announced plans to expand Medicaid through executive action, but a federal judge has put a temporary stay on that action.
 It is estimated that more than 2.5 million individuals would qualify for Medicaid if those states adopted the program expansion.

 How Do I Enroll?